 The traditional approach to data loss prevention (DLP) is not as efficient in today’s work-from-anywhere world—at least, not as a standalone solution.

-People centricity refers to data privileges, user behavior and user-specific, external threat context.
+People centricity refers to data privileges, user behaviour and user-specific, external threat context.
 A unified solution brings that people-centric visibility, detection, prevention and response across all modern data loss channels, namely cloud, web, email and endpoints.
-And a cloud-native architecture behind such a solution enables scale, compliance, extensibility, security and privacy to meet the needs of large, complex and regulated organizations.
+And a cloud-native architecture behind such a solution enables scale, compliance, extensibility, security and privacy to meet the needs of large, complex and regulated organisations.

-Outlined below are the top four use cases that motivate organizations to come to Proofpoint seeking this modern approach to DLP:
+Outlined below are the top four use cases that motivate organisations to come to Proofpoint seeking this modern approach to DLP:

 1. Detecting and preventing account compromise with threat context

-As the world has shifted to a remote work environment and accelerated cloud adoption, organizations have seen trusted accounts, domains and apps become a significant source of cloud attacks.
+As the world has shifted to a remote work environment and accelerated cloud adoption, organisations have seen trusted accounts, domains and apps become a significant source of cloud attacks.

-According to Proofpoint cloud threat research, 95% of organizations experienced brute force or phishing-based attacks in 2020.
-And more than half (52%) of those organizations had at least one compromised cloud account.
-After compromising an account, threat actors commonly expand their footprint by sending phishing emails to internal and external users from the “trusted account.”
+According to Proofpoint cloud threat research, 95% of organisations experienced brute force or phishing-based attacks in 2020.
+And more than half (52%) of those organisations had at least one compromised cloud account.
+After compromising an account, threat actors commonly expand their footprint by sending phishing emails to internal and external users from the “trusted account”.
 This explains the widespread nature of cloud account compromise.

 Cyber criminals heavily target Microsoft 365 and Google Workspace accounts because they hold the key to business communication and valuable data.
 It’s a fruitful strategy: Proofpoint research finds that users are seven times more likely to click on malicious SharePoint Online and OneDrive links hosted on legitimate Microsoft domains.